 Cut-away view of a typical villa of 1900

 (redrawn from Old New Zealand Houses 1800–1940 by Jeremy Salmond).

 At present, due to the renovation boom, a large proportion of rimu timber coming from old demolished homes goes directly to landfill.
 By working with local demolishing companies, we divert this process and salvage the rimu timber to give it a second life.

-This is the story behind all the timber we use to build our pieces.
-A scarce timber, local to New Zealand’s conditions with an extensive cultural heritage that served great utilitarian purposes and functioned as architectural support, is now scaled down to furniture – furniture with a historical statement.
+This is the story behind the rimu we use to build some of our furniture pieces.
+A scarce timber, native to New Zealand's flora with an extensive cultural heritage that served great utilitarian purposes.
+Once used as architectural support our rimu timber is scaled down to furniture – furniture with a historical statement.

 We document the underside of some of the furniture from our collection with the provenance of its rimu timber.
 Click here